-Travel to new destinations is exciting, and if you’re traveling to Indochina from the West, there’s a good chance you’ve covered some serious miles to get there.
+Traveling to new destinations is exciting, and if you’re traveling to Indochina from the West, there’s a good chance you’ve covered some serious miles to get there.
 In short, it’s not a quick trip, so while you’re there, it’s wise to make the best use of time and resources.
 The big question is: do you opt for the taster tour or deep immersion experience?

-While they both tour types have their benefits, for your first Indochina travel experience, you might want to consider the taster.
+While both tour types have their benefits, for your first Indochina travel experience, you might want to consider the taster.

 To be clear, we’re not talking about visiting a different destination every day and tour itineraries that leave you utterly exhausted (and needing another holiday to recover after the tour).

 No, the kind of taster tour is one where you have the opportunity for a real experience of each destination and country, without you feeling overwhelmed.
-The ideal balance on the taster tour is having enough time to absorb and appreciate the well-known sights, culture and history, while also gaining a deeper insight to local life.
+The ideal balance on the taster tour is having enough time to absorb and appreciate the well-known sights, culture and history, while also gaining a deeper insight into local life.